IsitaRex/Supervising-My-Musical-Taste/README.md

 [:cd: Songs I love](https://open.spotify.com/playlist/0c5l61Nfs7Ie0TrJ5NP5JJ?si=a7bdd16bc35c44b1)\
 [:cd: Songs I hate](https://open.spotify.com/playlist/37i9dQZF1EUMDoJuT8yJsl?si=3c0fe5d717994539)

-You can build your own dataset and create a folder Dataset with two subfolders named Like and Dislake.
+You can build your own dataset and create a folder Dataset with two subfolders named Like and Dislike.
 The first step is making all songs to have the same length
 ```
 python .\data_processing.py